mtsanovv/Products-App-Frontend/README.md

 - MDB Pro v4.8.10 (not provided with this repository as it is out of the License Agreement with MDBoostrap)

 ## Configuring the frontend
-- Place the MDB Pro v4.8.10 assets inside the mdb folder (css, js and other stuff).
+- Place the MDB Pro v4.8.10 assets inside the mdb folder (css, js, font and all the other folders).
 - Go to the ```scripts``` directory and edit the ```config.js``` file to point to the TechStore REST API.

 ## Notes